tinatsou/TinaAI/README.md

 ### Storytelling setup

-The storytelling project doesn’t require any special setup—just open the markdown or Word file and read along.
+The storytelling project doesn’t require any special setup, just open the markdown or Word file and read along.
 If you want to generate your own choose‑your‑own‑adventure stories, you can adapt the structure described in the README.

 ### Expense tracker setup